Medication Error Lawyers in New Jersey

 In most cases, a communication breakdown is the root cause of the medication error.
 Imprecise communications can cause confusion over the drug’s name, its appearance, the dosing instructions, when to take the drug, and if a new prescription is meant to replace or supplement a former prescription.

 If you or a loved one has suffered as a result of a medication error, please contact Mazie Slater Katz & Freeman.
 We will get back to you as soon as possible to discuss your case.
-Our New Jersey medication error attorneys will aggressively take on the pharmacy or hospital where the error took place and we will get you the compensation you deserve.
+Our New Jersey medication error lawyers will aggressively take on the pharmacy or hospital where the error took place and we will get you the compensation you deserve.
 Our track record speaks for itself.